 Advanced Animal Tracking

 Dates: To be announced

 Emphasis is on fundamental Search and Rescue Visual Man-Tracking techniques with lecture and field study.
 Coming 2021

 Advanced Man-Tracking - to be announced

 Prerequisite: Intro Man-Tracking.
 Adv.
 Man-Track includes evening-night tracking.
 Meets all SAR Man tracking test criteria and then some.

-- No smoking.
-No dogs or pets of any kind allowed on camp premises or in vehicles
+- No dogs or pets of any kind allowed on camp premises or in vehicles

 - Leave No Trace: pack it in and pack it out